 Education is an investment – not a cost

 All individuals working in any schools should understand their role in creating a safe atmosphere for all students to learn and study.
-Another role for teachers is to get to know their students well enough to know the basics of their learning history and path they have walked before entering Finland.
-By this I mean e.g. to know whether a student can read and write and what are the academic strengths and weaknesses of a student.
+Another role for teachers is to get to know their students well enough to know the basics of their learning history and educational path they have walked before entering Finland.
+By this I mean e.g. to know whether a student can read and write and what are his/her academic strengths and weaknesses.

 Especially the teaching staff needs support from the management while facing the new challenges in their career.
 Support can be arranged e.g. by peer-groups which was one of the topics discussed in my PhD thesis published by the University of Oulu, Finland in 2014.
 Especially in the Finnish education system most teachers teaching the newly arrived students work alone in their school building without a colleague who is doing exactly the same work.
 This kind of support is organised in the city of Oulu since 2006 as I started my work in the Department of Education as a Coordinator.
 Those teachers meet monthly throughout the academic year to exchange views and practical challenges together.